Collared Peccary (Tayassu tajacu)Spanish Name: Saino

 Biology and Natural History

-The peccary is very social and keeps hierarchical herds of three to thirty or more; in Costa Rica, the group size tends to stay between 2 and 15.
+The peccary is very social and keeps hierarchical herds of three to thirty or more.
 Individuals within these groups sleep next to each other to keep warm, and are cohesive in their actions in general.
 Friendlier individuals rub each other, especially in greeting: each will rub its head against the scent gland on the back of the other.
 Peccaries make several vocalizations, including a loud bark, aggressive grumblings (especially when feeding in groups), warning tooth chattering, and purring.
 They may have aggressive disputes over watering holes in deciduous forests in the dry season.

 Central American peccaries weigh about 19.3 kg, smaller than North American peccaries.
 In Arizona, adults are (approximately) 14 to 27 kg and 46 to 56 cm tall at the shoulder and 89 to 97 cm long.